 The easiest option is to book the flight yourself in someone else’s name.
 Sign into your frequent flyer account and choose the flights you want to purchase.
 Then, within the Passenger Information section, change the name on the ticket from yours to the other person.

 Make sure to enter the person’s name, birthday, and other identifying information accurately, as it must match the info on their driver’s license or passport.
-Note that a misspelled name on an airline ticket isn’t always a big deal.
+Also note that a misspelled name on an airline ticket isn’t always a big deal.
 Minor misspellings are ok, but major misspellings will restrict the person from flying.

 Option 2: Transfer the miles